 During the first and second half of the doctoral program, we strive to develop broad career path options across various fields by having the following three steps of compulsory long-term internships at universities, research institutions, and corporate partners around the globe.

 - Brain Science Internship.

 - Global Summer School.

 - Internship in Doctoral Program.

 (4) The six steps towards the academic degree examination

-A degree of “Doctor of Engineering” as a “Brain Information Architect” is confered through the following six stages of academic degree examination:
+A degree of “Doctor of Engineering” as a “Brain Information Architect” is conferred through the following six stages of academic degree examination:

-- Preliminary qualifying examination advancing second-half doctoral program
+- Preliminary qualifying examination advancing a second-half doctoral program

-- Qualifying exaination for Doctoral Program On-the Job Training of second-half doctoral program
+- Qualifying examination for Internship in Doctoral Program of a second-half doctoral program

 - Preliminary defense